L. Fletcher Prouty: Post-war service

 After the war, Prouty accepted an assignment from the U.S. Army in September 1945 to inaugurate the ROTC program at Yale University, where he also taught during each scholastic year from 1946 to 1948.
 This timeline intersects with the years that George Bush and William F. Buckley, Jr. also spent at Yale.
 Prouty fondly recalled Buckley at that time in his role as editor of the Yale Daily News, and Prouty later told an interviewer in 1989 that he had written for Buckley on several occasions.

 In 1950 he transferred to Colorado Springs to build Air Defense Command.
 From 1952 to 1954 he was assigned to Korean War duties in Japan, where he served as Military Manager for Tokyo International Airport (Haneda) during the post-war U.S. occupation.

-In 1955 he was assigned to the coordination of operations between the fledgling U.S. Air Force and the CIA.
+In 1955 he was assigned to the coordination of operations between the U.S. Air Force and the CIA.
 As a result of a CIA commendation for this work he was awarded the Legion of Merit by the U.S. Air Force, promoted to colonel, and assigned to the Office of the Secretary of Defense.

 Following the creation of the Defense Intelligence Agency and termination of the OSO by Secretary Robert McNamara, Prouty was transferred to the Office of the Joint Chiefs of Staff and charged with the creation a similar organization on a global scale.

 From 1962 to 1963 he served as Chief of Special Operations with the Joint Staff.
-In an chance encounter with Edward Lansdale in the hallways of the Pentagon, a "month or two before" the assassination (as Prouty tells it), Lansdale informed Prouty he had arranged for him [Prouty] to accompany a group of VIPs to the South Pole from November 10 to 23, in the capacity of Military Escort officer.
+He would be delegated to Air Force Brigadier General Edward Lansdale, who in early 1961 became the Assistant to the Secretary of Defense for Special Operations.
+Lansdale later said Prouty was a “good pilot of prop-driven aircraft, but had such a heavy dose of paranoia about CIA when he was on my staff that I kicked him back to the Air Force.”
+Rufus Phillips, who became famous for his insistence on telling the truth about American failures in Vietnam and for opposing the American escalation, later said Prouty was "a complete nut."

+In a chance encounter with Edward Lansdale in the hallways of the Pentagon, a "month or two before" the assassination (as Prouty tells it), Lansdale informed Prouty he had arranged for him [Prouty] to accompany a group of VIPs to the South Pole from November 10 to 23, in the capacity of Military Escort officer.
 The ostensible purpose of the trip was the activation of a nuclear power plant at the United States Navy Base at McMurdo Sound, Antarctica, to provide heat, light, and sea water desalination.
 Prouty later described his confusion at the unusual assignment, but he expected the job to be a "paid vacation" and accepted the task.
+The activation of the plant, PM-3A, actually occurred on 3 March 1962, a year and a half earlier than Prouty claimed.